adrmrt/MLOps_Labs/project/README.md

 ## MLOps Project Ideas

 As many of you are likely working on your Bachelor Thesis, we have a straightforward idea for you: Implement a MLOps pipeline for your thesis project!
 Gone are the days of manually running your models on your local machine.
 Instead, you can now use the power of the cloud to track your experiments, store your data, and deploy your models.
-Not working on a thesis or looking for a break from it?
-No problem!
-We have a few ideas for you as well:

-1. **MLOps for your favorite Kaggle competition**: Pick a Kaggle competition you like and implement a MLOps pipeline for it.
-This can include data versioning, model tracking, and deployment.
+If you want to do something else, no problem!

 ### Recommended Cloud Setup